montfalcon/PiCasher/README.md

 - [ ] translation in other languages
 - [ ] a specific version for other Raspberry Pi including more apps
 - [ ] Telegram script for remote monitoring
+- [ ] Possibility to set a daily auto reboot
+- [ ] Possibility to set a lower writing mode for being faster and preserve the Sd Card